The fuel injection system is elaborated along with its basics, types of fuel injection, advantages, disadvantages, etc.

 Solid Injection Method

-In this method, as the name suggests, fuel is not injected in compressed, rather it is injected into the cylinder directly without compressed air requirements.
+In this method, as the name suggests, fuel is not injected or compressed, rather it is injected into the cylinder directly without compressed air requirements.

 Hence, we have got a clear idea about fuel injections, its basic, types, advantages, application, etc.